-Together with the Biodynamic Association, seaweed producers and others, the Seaweed Health Foundation is working to ensure a level playing field for producers of human food seaweed and certified quality for their customers.
+Together with the Biodynamic Association, seaweed producers and others, the Seaweed Health Foundation works to ensure a level playing field for producers of nutritious food seaweed and certified quality for their customers.

 - Single living species of documented age and freshness